ilitygergo/thesis/README.md

 # Thesis

-In this project, my task was to  implement and compare 5 different thinning algorithms on greyscale pictures.
+In this project, my task was to read, implement and compare 5 different thinning algorithms on greyscale pictures.

-The common method for thi
+The common method up until these attemts was to convert the greyscale image to black and white pictures and thin there.

 These algorithms are attempting to create a better solution.